A message from the campus:|

 - Two official transcripts sent from the Registrarís Office, of all institutions previously attended.

 Conditional Admission Status

-With the approval of the graduate coordinator of his/her proposed graduate major and the chairperson and Dean, a student whose scholastic record does not fully meet requirements for unconditional graduate status may be granted conditional admission.
+With the approval of the graduate coordinator of his/her proposed graduate major and the chairperson, a student whose scholastic record does not fully meet requirements for unconditional graduate status may be granted conditional admission.
 This classification terminates on the date of the student's completion of successful application or admission to a Graduate Program.
 The student may be admitted for a trial period of one semester after which he/she may be given full graduate status, if the work is judged to be of graduate quality by the Departmental Graduate Admissions Committee.
 Admission may be refused due to low grades on the student's scholastic record or low performance.

 Special Student Status

 Elizabeth City State University recognizes the admission classification of special students.
 This designation is a temporary classification for persons who wish to take licensure renewal, transfer of credits to another institution, take courses for personal satisfaction, or for those with incomplete Graduate Application Packets.
 This classification terminates on the date of the student's completion of successful application (not later than the end of the second semester of enrollment) or admission to a Graduate Program.
 Persons admitted as special students are not candidates for a degree.
 They may take only nine (9) credits before being admitted to a program leading to a Master's degree.
 Credits earned while a student is designated as a special graduate student may later be applied toward the fulfillment of the requirements of a graduate degree program provided: